javve/to-string/README.md

 # toString

-A minimal Javascript component for converting anyting to a string
+A minimal Javascript component for converting anything to a string

 ## Installation